 - You only have a limited window of time.
 Tennessee has one-year statute of limitations on auto accident cases.
 This means that you need to bring your claim as soon as possible after you are injured.

-- My firm’s attorneys can offer vital advice.
+- Our attorneys can offer vital advice.
 It’s easy to make a legal misstep that could prevent you from receiving the money you deserve.
 Our legal team can guide you through the process from day one, ensuring that you know exactly what to do, what to say to the insurance companies, and how to maximize your chances of success.

-Talk To An Experienced Springfield, Tennessee, Personal Injury Attorney
+Talk To An Experienced Personal Injury Attorney

 At Bart Durham Injury Law, we believe justice is your right.
 Our law firm has been serving seriously injured people in Tennessee since 1975.
 Our team of experienced attorneys demands that you receive the just compensation you need and deserve for your injuries and financial damages.